CLRX/CLRX-mirror/doc/ClrxAsmAmd.md

 ## Scalar register allocation

 To used scalar registers, assembler add 2 additional registers for handling VCC.
 The `.sgprsnum` set number of all SGPRs except VCC.
+Since CLRX policy 0.2 (200) a `.sgprsnum` set number of all SGPRs including VCC.

 ## List of the specific pseudo-operations